Men's Curl Club

 Heavy oils or waxes

-Product too close to roots
+Product is applied too close to roots

 Signs of buildup

-Products stop working
+• Products stop working.

 Simple reset routine